-Abstract: The water molecule, H₂O, can attach a hydrogen ion (H⁺) perhaps from a dissolved acid, to become a hydronium ion, H₃O⁺, sometimes called a hydroxonium ion.
-This ion, if surrounded by water molecules, can form hydrogen bonds with them.
+Abstract: The water molecule, H2O, can attach a hydrogen ion (H+) perhaps from a dissolved acid, to become a hydronium ion, H3O+, sometimes called a hydroxonium ion.
+This ion, if surrounded by water molecules, can form additional hydrogen bonds with them as well.
 The question is what is the molecular structure of the resulting hydronium ion hydrate?
 The mind conceives two serious possibilities.
 But what do studies reveal?

-It is a general principle of nature that a system is more stable if charges are maximally dispersed.
-In the field of chemistry, the best known example of this involves the polar solvent water.
-Although the sum total electric charge of a water molecule is zero, as the image included here reveals, if an “axis” is drawn along the length of the molecule reveals partial positive and negative charges on opposing sides of the axis is a slight positive charge, while on the other side there is a slight negative charge.
+It is a general principle of nature that a system is more stable if charges are spread out as much as possible.
+In the field of chemistry, the best known example of this involves water.
+Although the sum total of the electric charge of a neutral water molecule is zero, as the image included here reveals, if an “axis” is drawn along the length of the molecule, on the one side of the axis is a slight positive charge, while on the other side there is a slight negative charge.
 This is because water is bent 104.45°.

-The positive charge of a hydronium ion is drawn to the partial negative charge of a water molecule.
+The full positive charge of a hydronium ion is drawn to the partial negative charge of a water molecule.
 The end result is the formation of a new kind of chemical bond, not as strong as a full ionic chemical bond.
 It is called a hydrogen bond.
-In this instance, since the hydrogen bond forms between an hydronium ion and the molecule of water to form a hydronium ion hydrate.
-Such a structure is seen in the image below.
+In this instance, since the hydrogen bond forms between an hydronium ion and a water molecule, we call it hydronium ion hydrate (image right and below).

-However, a hydronium ion possesses a full charge and may draw a number of water molecules to itself.
-In fact, it is considered a very real possibility that a single hydronium ion may draw as many as 20 molecules of water to itself.
-Other conceptualizations suggest a number of about 5 or 6.
-To spread a lone charge out over so many atoms is truly a stabilizing dispersion of charge!
+Keep in mind that a hydronium ion possesses a full ionic charge and may draw more than one water molecule to itself.
+In fact, it is a very real possibility that as many as 20 molecules of water associate with one ion.
+Others suggest a number of about 5 or 6.
+To spread a lone charge out over so many atoms would truly comprise a stabilizing dispersion of charge!

 Note: You might also enjoy “What is a Hydronium Ion?”